Skip to main content FR DE IT

 How accurate is the Gulf of Thailand dive conditions forecast? +

-The forecast ensemble-averages four weather models (GFS, ICON, JMA, GEM), blends Open-Meteo Marine ocean data (waves, swell, ocean currents, SST), real tides from WorldTides FES2022, satellite chlorophyll from Copernicus Marine, and atmospheric storm energy.
+The forecast ensemble-averages four weather models (GFS, ICON, JMA, GEM), blends Open-Meteo Marine ocean data (waves, swell, ocean currents, SST), real tides from WorldTides FES2022, satellite water-clarity (Secchi depth) and chlorophyll from Copernicus Marine, and atmospheric storm energy.
+Visibility also factors in rainfall runoff and wave-stirred bottom sediment at shallow sites.
 Scores are tuned for diving — both freediving and scuba — prioritising ocean currents and visibility over generic marine forecasts.
 Instructors log actual conditions after each dive, which calibrates the model over time.

 What does the dive condition score mean? +